 Associated Students (AS) is the student body government for CSUN.
 There are Senate and appointed positions available for every major.
 Elections occur once each semester.
 Selections for homecoming court also take place during fall elections.

 Safety is a top priority at CSUN.
 Our Department of Police Services (DPS) is an accredited law enforcement agency, and a team of sworn peace officers with full police powers patrols our campus at all times.
-In an emergency, reach them by dialing 911, or use one of the more than 90 blue-light emergency phones across campus.
+In an emergency, reach them by dialing or texting 911, or use one of the more than 90 blue-light emergency phones across campus.
 TTY call boxes are also available for the deaf and hard of hearing.

 DPS also offers several personal safety and crime prevention programs — including an active shooter survival and awareness video produced in collaboration with the Department of Cinema and Television Arts — as well as free vehicle battery jumps and assistance with key lockouts.
 Call the police dispatch center at (818) 677-2111.